philiparvidsson/Quickhull-Algorithm/README.md

-# alg-quickhull
+# Examining the Quickhull Algorithm

-Assignment for Algorithms VT15P4 (21AL1B)
+Assignment for the Algorithms VT15P4 (21AL1B) course.

 Implementation of the quickhull algorithm + Akl-Toussaint heuristic for realtime visualization and comparison of efficiency.
 Enjoy!

-This was actually an assignment, hence the documentation and source comments are in Swedish.
-If you're interested in a translation, drop me a message.
+This was actually an assignment, hence the documentation and source code comments are in Swedish.
+If you're interested in a translation, drop me a message!

 <img src="alg-quickhull/images/qh0.png" alt="" />